-I think it would be useful to evolve GDE/ILCSC to oversee the detector program, now that the RDR is complete.
+I think it may be useful to bring the detector program under GDE/ILCSC, now that the RDR is complete.
 To do this would require significant additions to the GDE structure.
-The recent letter from ILCSC to WWS (to form a Detector Advisory Group) is a useful start.
+The recent letter from ILCSC to WWS (to form an International Detector Advisory Group) is a useful start in this direction.